Warner School - Library Orientation

 Citation guides: For APA citation, purchasing the APA Manual is a great idea.

 Best help on the web is from: APA Guidelines https://apastyle.apa.org/style-grammar-guidelines/index

 Step-by-step guide to research using the library’s vast resources:

-> 1. Brainstorm some terms and concepts related to your subject.
+1. Brainstorm: before starting to search, think of some terms and concepts related to your subject.
+Are there broader or more narrow related terms?
 Research is like batting practice - you’re going to take a few swings and miss whenever you start with a new topic.

-> 2. Articles & Books search box at www.library.rochester.edu is a good place to start - many ways to limit your search:
+2. Articles & Books search box at www.library.rochester.edu is a good place to start - many ways to limit your search: